hdShang/arxiv-daily/docs/cs-CV/2025-08-27/papers/250820279v1-how-multimodal-llms-solve-image-tasks-a-lens-on-visual-grounding-tas.md

 ---
 layout: default
-title: How Multimodal LLMs Solve Image Tasks: A Lens on Visual Grounding, Task Reasoning, and Answer Decoding
+title: "How Multimodal LLMs Solve Image Tasks: A Lens on Visual Grounding, Task Reasoning, and Answer Decoding"
 ---

 # How Multimodal LLMs Solve Image Tasks: A Lens on Visual Grounding, Task Reasoning, and Answer Decoding